How to Light/Use a Wood Fired Hot Tub

-Step 1 — Clean the area
+- Clean the surrounding area and inside of the tub.

 Clean the surrounding area.
 Since the hot tub is outside, debris can accumulate inside and outside the tub.
 Wash it away.
 It’s also a good idea to run the water in the tub for 2-3 minutes and drain it out.
 This will clean any residues in the inside of the tub so your water isn’t murky.